Bifurcation control and universal unfolding for Hopf-zero singularities with leading solenoidal terms: Abstract

 \section{Abstract}

-In this paper we define the {\it universal asymptotic unfolding normal forms} for nonlinear singular systems.
-Next, we propose an approach to find the parameters of a parametric singular system that they can play the role of universal unfolding parameters.
-Thus, these parameters may {\it effectively} influence the local dynamics of the system.
-We show how we can locate local bifurcations in terms of these parameters.
-Here, we apply the proposed approach only on Hopf-zero singularities whose certain first few low degree terms are incompressible.
-In this direction, we first obtain the orbital and parametric normal forms of such families by assuming a nonzero quadratic condition.
-Here, our orbital and parametric normal form results are also new.
-Next, we give a truncated universal asymptotic unfolding for the simplest orbital normal form family and prove the finite determinacy of the steady-state bifurcations for (a subfamily of) the associated {\it amplitude} systems.
-Accordingly, we do the local bifurcation analysis of equilibria and limit cycles, and the secondary Hopf bifurcation of invariant tori.
+In this paper we introduce {\it universal asymptotic unfolding normal forms} for nonlinear singular systems.
+Next, we propose an approach to find the parameters of a parametric singular system that they play the role of the universal unfolding parameters.
+These parameters {\it effectively} influence the local dynamics of the system.
+We propose a systematic approach to locate local bifurcations in terms of these parameters.
+Here, we apply the proposed approach on Hopf-zero singularities whose the first few low degree terms are incompressible.
+In this direction, we obtain novel orbital and parametric normal form results for such families by assuming a nonzero quadratic condition.
+Moreover, we give a truncated universal asymptotic unfolding normal form and prove the finite determinacy of the steady-state bifurcations for two most generic subfamilies of the associated {\it amplitude} systems.
+We analyze the local primary bifurcations of equilibria and limit cycles, and the secondary Hopf bifurcation of invariant tori.
 The results are successfully implemented and verified using {\sc Maple}.
-By employing the proposed approach, we design an effective multiple-parametric quadratic state feedback controller for a singular system on a three dimensional central manifold) with two imaginary uncontrollable modes.
-We illustrate how our program systematically identifies the distinguished (universal unfolding) parameters are distinguished.
-Then, the (estimated) transition varieties and bifurcation control analysis are drawn and concluded in terms of these parameters, and locates the local primary and secondary bifurcations of equilibria, limit cycles and invariant tori.
+By employing the proposed approach, we design an effective multiple-parametric quadratic state feedback controller for a singular system on a three dimensional central manifold with two imaginary uncontrollable modes.
+We illustrate how our program systematically identifies the distinguished (universal unfolding) parameters, derives the estimated transition varieties in terms of these parameters, and locates the local primary and secondary bifurcations of equilibria, limit cycles and invariant tori.
 This approach is useful in designing efficient nonlinear feedback controllers (single or multiple inputs) for local bifurcation control in engineering problems.